scrapinghub/web-poet/docs/intro/from-ground-up.rst

 2. ``web-poet`` prescribes certain things and limits what you can do, but not too much, and as a return you're getting better testability and reusability of your code.

+3. Basic ``web-poet`` usage looks similar to how one could have had refactored the extraction code anyways.